caramirezal/SQUAD/README.md

 The aim of the proyect is to implement the updated version of the Standardized Qualitative Analysis of Dynamical Systems (SQUAD) method described in Martínez-Sosa in 2013 (1), as modified from the first version in Di Cara, 2007 (2).
 The project is writen in R language.

+*Dependencies*

+Prior to use the SQUAD R package please install the following packages:

+* deSolve
+* BoolNet
+* reshape2

+See the documentation of the project (here)[https://caramirezal.github.io/squadTutorial/index.html].

 References